Hyperparathyroid UK (HPT UK)

 -

-People with recurring PHPT and multiple gland disease, who have been diagnosed with tumours elsewhere like pituitary or pancreas should be genetically screened for MEN (Multiple Endocrine Neoplasia)
+People with recurring PHPT and multiple gland disease, who have been diagnosed with tumours elsewhere like pituitary or pancreas should be genetically screened for MEN (Multiple Endocrine Neoplasia).

-A successful parathyroidectomy will halt the progress of hyperparathyroidism, and in most cases, associated symptoms.
-Many people notice some immediate symptom relief, others take longer to notice a definitive improvement.
-Symptoms relieved soon after surgery are often brain fog, joint pain, and blurred vision.
-We advise members to expect the first week or two to be slow, to expect post op fatigue as the body heals, to rest and sleep as needed.
-Many follow a supplement regime to help bones repair and reverse bone loss.
-Vitamin D, Magnesium (Malate in the morning and/or Glycinate in the evening), boron, vitamin K2(MK 7) will help many of us who have had PHPT a long time.
-Some may need vitamin D and magnesium for life.
-Some will need calcium for a while after surgery, more so when pre-operative vitamin D and/or magnesium are low.
-Low magnesium on day one after surgery is fairly common, especially if it was low pre-op.
-Medical post-operative care and support in the first two to three weeks, is widely lacking throughout the UK.
-It's not uncommon during the first few weeks for patients to experience an emotional and physical roller-coaster, as their bodies begin to reverse the hormonal process of PHPT.
-We advise asking surgeons to record post op calcium, PTH and magnesium, and to advise GPs to arrange follow upblood tests if patients become symptomatic for low levels which are not relieved by supplements and/or dietary calcium.
-You would be surprised how many GPs refuse to request follow up bloods because they have not been instructed to do so by a surgeon, even though patients have been discharged into their 'care' by the surgeon.
-Look out for intense pins and needles beginning in fingers, toes, and around the mouth, which can spread rapidly if ignored.
+It's not uncommon for patients to experience an emotional and physical roller-coaster, as our bodies begin to reverse the hormonal process of PHPT.
+We advise asking surgeons to record post op calcium, PTH & magnesium, and to advise GPs to arrange follow up blood tests if patients become symptomatic for low levels not relieved by supplements and dietary calcium.
+We hear of GPs who refuse follow up bloods because they have not been instructed to do so by a surgeon, even though patients have been discharged into their 'care' by the surgeon.
+Intense pins and needles beginning in fingers, toes, and around the mouth, can spread rapidly if ignored.
 From experience, we advise to drink milk and take calcium.
 If the pins and needles don't cease, repeat after 30-40 minutes.
-It is important for those needing magnesium, to separate it from calcium by four hours (in the same way calcium and magnesium should be separated from levothyroxine by four hours).
+It is important for those needing magnesium to separate it from calcium by four hours (in the same way calcium and magnesium should be separated from levothyroxine by four hours).

 This information site was created to help patients whose doctors are not up to date, who will benefit from reading positive case stories, and advice from other patients.
 A parathyroidectomy is a very worthwhile procedure to regain health.
 Our members find it helps to talk to others going through the same journey.
 Please don't suffer alone with this disease, which few people both medical and non-medical seem not to have heard of.
 Join us on Facebook, introduce yourself to our members and feel free to ask for advice and recommendations.
 Please read our case stories to give you hope if you're waiting for surgery, and determination to NEVER GIVE UP if you're still fighting for a diagnosis or surgery.
 Please ask your doctors to read our website and make contact with us if they have questions or would like to join our medical group; HPT UK Medical.
 Our leaflets can be ordered in packs of ten.
 Please go to our contact page for details.